 This ranks as one of the best pumpkin recipes and that’s not an easy feat what with all the incredible pumpkin recipes there are on the blog!

 - Tastes just like the real deal!
 Right down to the homemade whipped cream on top, there’s nothing that these pumpkin pie bars don’t deliver.

 - Not just for the holidays.
 The perfect dessert for Thanksgiving and Christmas, but because it’s so easy to do, it’s a delicious dessert any day of the week!

 - Easier than pie.
 It comes together with a simple no-bake crust made with 3 ingredients, a filling made from scratch, and then baked, cooled, and sliced.
 Couldn’t be any easier!

 - Portable.
-Taking these bars on the go is great for easy entertaining, packing in lunch boxes, and bringing to potlucks.
+Taking these bars on the go is great for easy entertaining just like my mini pumpkin pies!
 There’s just something fun about being able to eat a dessert without a fork!

 These pumpkin pie bars with a shortbread crust are the perfect fuss-free, low-key Thanksgiving dessert and only require a few simple ingredients!

 Find the full printable recipe with specific measurements below.